Permian–Triassic extinction event: Anoxia and euxinia

 The persistence of anoxia through the Early Triassic may explain the slow recovery of marine life and low levels of biodiversity after the extinction, particularly that of benthic organisms.
 Anoxia disappeared from shallow waters more rapidly than the deep ocean.
 Reexpansions of oxygen-minimum zones did not cease until the late Spathian, periodically setting back and restarting the biotic recovery process.
 The decline in continental weathering towards the end of the Spathian at last began ameliorating marine life from recurrent anoxia.
 In some regions of Panthalassa, pelagic zone anoxia continued to recur as late as the Anisian, probably due to increased productivity and a return of aeolian upwelling.
 Some sections show a rather quick return to oxic water column conditions, however, so for how long anoxia persisted remains debated.
 The volatility of the Early Triassic sulphur cycle suggests marine life continued to face returns of euxinia as well.

 Some scientists have challenged the anoxia hypothesis on the grounds that long-lasting anoxic conditions could not have been supported if Late Permian thermohaline ocean circulation conformed to the "thermal mode" characterised by cooling at high latitudes.
 Anoxia may have persisted under a "haline mode" in which circulation was driven by subtropical evaporation, although the "haline mode" is highly unstable and was unlikely to have represented Late Permian oceanic circulation.

-Oxygen depletion via extensive microbial blooms also played a role in the biological collapse of not just marine ecosystems but freshwater ones as well.
-Persistent lack of oxygen after the extinction event itself helped delay biotic recovery for much of the Early Triassic epoch.
+Oxygen depletion from extensive microbial blooms also contributed to the biological collapse of both marine and freshwater ecosystems.
+A persistent lack of oxygen following the extinction event itself delayed biotic recovery for much of the Early Triassic epoch.